-Business insurance, also referred to as commercial insurance, is a combination of insurance plans catering to a multitude of business needs.
+Business insurance, also referred to as commercial insurance policy, is a combination of insurance plans catering to a multitude of business needs.
 Based on the type of activity in the firm, any or multiple of the following different business insurance policies can be bought:

 - Office Premises / Shop Insurance